 If you need some support at home with personal care such as bathing, dressing and making meals, there are a number of organisations that may be able to help you.
 These types of services can be known as ‘Care at home’ or ‘Domiciliary care’ services.
 Read more about care and support here.

-What do home care services include?
+What is a home care service?

-These services can provide support and guidance with:
+These services can provide support with:

 - personal care, such as bathing and dressing